Metric Criticality Identification for Cloud Microservices: Detailed Methodology

 \section{Detailed Methodology}

-We now introduce a suite of algorithms that KIMetrix comprises: \textbf{Algorithm 1} selects a subset of metrics for each microservice based on entropy and mutual information, ensuring that only the most informative metrics are retained. \textbf{Algorithm 2} extends this subset selection to account for the topological dependencies between microservices, refining the metric selection process using a topology-aware approach. \textbf{Algorithm 3} applies an iterative process with Additive Increase Multiplicative Decrease (AIMD) to dynamically adjust the threshold for metric selection, aiming to converge towards an approximate minimal subset.
-After a minimal subset has been constructed, the Subject Matter Experts can then utilize the identified critical metrics to define an appropriate set of alerts.
-The proposed methodology ensures that the system can proactively monitor based on only critical metrics and respond to potential issues, thereby enhancing the reliability and resilience of distributed applications.
-In the following subsection, we discuss our methodology in detail.
+We now introduce a suite of algorithms that KIMetrix comprises: \textbf{Algorithm 1} selects a subset of metrics for each microservice based on entropy and mutual information, ensuring that only the most informative metrics are retained. \textbf{Algorithm 2} extends this subset selection to account for the topological dependencies between microservices, refining the metric selection process using a topology-aware approach. \textbf{Algorithm 3} leverages the above algorithms in an iterative process with Additive Increase Multiplicative Decrease (AIMD) to dynamically adjust the Mutual Information threshold for metric selection, aiming to converge towards an approximate minimal subset.
+In the following subsections, we discuss our methodology in detail.